ThornTechPublic/LeftSlideoutMenu/README.md

 Start with a `Tabbed Application`.
 This is just to demonstrate that even a `Tab Bar Controller` can be used with slideout menus.

-Uncheck the box `Use Size Classes` for now, to give yourself some elbow room.
+Uncheck the box `Use Size Classes` for now, simply for the sake of screen real estate.

 ![tabbed application](https://github.com/ThornTechPublic/LeftSlideoutMenu/blob/master/GitHubImages/tabbedApplicationIcon.png)